Audio CDs:

 7. 99 Ninety ninth track.wav

-By using a two digit leading number at the beginning of each of your file names, the alphabetical order is set.
+By using a two digit leading number at the beginning of each of your file names, the alphanumeric order is set.
 This ensures they will play in the order you expect.
-If you have 9 or less tracks, the leading zero is not important.
+If you have nine or fewer tracks, the leading zero is not important but it will still sort correctly.

-If you do not use leading zeroes, alphabetically, 10TheTenthSong.WAV will sort BEFORE 9NinthTrack.WAV! because 1 is less than 9!
+If you do not use leading zeroes, alphanumerically, 10TheTenthSong.WAV will sort BEFORE 9NinthTrack.WAV! because 1 is less than 9!
 This is probably not what you wanted but WILL be the way it's burned.

 We use computers to unzip and burn files so we need a standard way of ordering the tracks.
-The TrepStar system does not download or check your files before an order is placed, nor can it guess at your desired order of the tracks.
-This is why we created the standard of burning your tracks in "file name alphabetical order".
+The TrepStar system does not download or check your files before (or after) an order is placed, nor can it guess at your desired order of the tracks.
+This is why we created a standard way of burning your tracks in "file name alphanumeric order".
 This way, all publishers can have an explicit way to set the track play order (by starting the name of each file with a 2 digit number 01, 02... etc).

 WAV file format:

 It's important to know that audio CDs must have files in a certain format so audio CD players can play them.
-Your .WAV file needs to be saved as 16 bit 1411kbps or they can not be used to make a standard audio CD that plays in a regular CD player:
+Your .WAV file needs to be saved as 16 bit 1411kbps or they can not be used to make a standard audio CD that plays in a regular CD player.
+Click Here to learn how to convert your files to 1411kbps.

 Audio Sample Rate: 16bit